 - Director of Accreditation will notify the organization of POC requirement within 10 business days from the last day of the Site Visit

-- Director of Accreditation either accepts or requests further modifications to the POC within 10 business days
+- Director of Accreditation either accepts the POC or requests further modifications

-- Ultimately, an acceptable POC will be agreed upon for submission to CHAP Board of Review
+- The final acceptable POC will be submitted to CHAP Board of Review

 - Completed Site Visit with no required actions or accepted POC